MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

     ![Log in to PlayFab](media/login-register-uedex.png)

-  - Once you have logged in, you will find yourself on this screen.
+  - Once you have logged in, your screen should change to the one shown in the following example.
   - Select **Install PlayFab SDK**, and it will automatically import the SDK into your project, or upgrade the version you currently have.

     ![Install PlayFab SDK](media/install-sdk.png)